jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 * Unattended mode uses a total of 24 parameters, all of which must be specified on the command line.
 * Now this is simpler to manage as the parameters can be specified in a config file using the --optionfile parameter, similar to API gateway.
-* A demonstration video is available [here](https://www.youtube.com/watch?v=HqQ77Cj2s5E&list=PLSlCpG9zsECpo8-JMZ2Cx4REDyUvpwy9v&index=22).
+* A demonstration video is available [here](https://www.youtube.com/watch?v=HqQ77Cj2s5E&list=PLSlCpG9zsECpo8-JMZ2Cx4REDyUvpwy9v&index=23).

 ### Further Enhancements

 * New module allowing easy integration with Intercom to enable chat support on API Portal.
 * Microsoft Edge browser is now supported.
-* New Axway icons, colour palettes and typography incorporated.
+* New Axway icons, color palettes and typography incorporated.
 * The name of the relevant API Manager instance is now displayed on the API catalog (grid and list view layouts) and in the API details page.
-* A new notification has been added to alert the organisation administrator on login to review applications that are pending approval.
+* A new notification has been added to alert the organization administrator on login to review applications that are pending approval.

 ## Limitations of this update